Puzan789/Transformers_From_Scratch/MultiHead_Attention/Readme.md

 ### Conclusion
 The multi-head attention mechanism allows the model to focus on different aspects of the input sentence simultaneously, such as syntax, semantics, and context.
 This leads to a richer and more nuanced understanding of the data, which is crucial for tasks like translation, summarization, and more.

----

-This example provides a concrete walkthrough of how a sentence is processed using multi-head attention in a transformer model, illustrating the process from tokenization to final output representation.